kubeflow/website/content/docs/started/getting-started.md

 highly dependent on your environment.
 The current recommendation is to choose a cloud installation if you're just getting started with Kubeflow.
 {{% /alert %}}

+Choose the desktop/server guide for your operating system or environment:

   * To use Kubeflow on Linux, follow the
     [Linux deployment guide](/docs/started/workstation/getting-started-linux/).